w3c/wai-statements/index.md

 Remark: The elements below could be presented folded and then unfold if they are clicked/active.
 The textareas and buttons are there for discussion only.
 They do not work..

 {% include excol.html type="start" id="Title_input" %}
-### Title
+### Title of Accessibility Statement
 {% include excol.html type="middle" %}
-* Provide the accessibility statement with a title that helps people associate the statement with the actual resource it is describing.
+* Provide the accessibility statement with a title that helps people understand where the document is from and what it is for.
-* <strong>Example:</strong> For the website of the university of Sampel, this could be "University of Sampel website Accessibility Statement".
-Add further detailing if necessary, for example if the Accessibility Statement is only about a smaller part of the website, like the university library: "University of Sampel library website Accessibility Statement.
-If it is for the app: "University of Sampel app Accessibility Statement"
+* <strong>Example:</strong> For the website of the university of Sampel, this could be "University of Sampel Accessibility Statement".
+* <strong>Format:</strong> [Name of your organization] Accessibility Statement
-* <textarea rows="1" cols="50">Fill in your title here..</textarea><button type="button">Add to my Accessibility Statement</button>
+* <textarea rows="1" cols="50">Name of your organization</textarea><button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}

 {% include excol.html type="start" id="Introduction_input" %}